 - Creating Ad Groups to appear to the side and at the top of search results

 - Setting a budget for individual keywords to outperform competitors

 - Constant tweaking and reporting to determine ROI

-Social media advertising is somewhat easier, as it allows you to target according to location, industry, hobbies and so on, but doesn’t require such a large amount of work as an Adwords campaign.
-However, I would still recommend the use of an expert to help you to carry this out in the first instance.
-Once you see how it’s set up, you will have a much better idea of how it works
+Social media advertising is somewhat easier, as it allows you to target according to location, industry, hobbies, and so on.
+Still, it doesn’t require such a large amount of work as an Adwords campaign.
+However, I would still recommend the use of an expert to help you carry this out in the first instance.
+Once you see how it’s set up, you will have a much better idea of how it works.

 The Importance of Content

-Whilst having a blog on your site never used to be a big part of SEO, it’s now a vital part of it.
-Fresh, useful, industry-relevant content, that’s regularly updated, will ensure that your site is crawled more often by the search engines.
+While having a blog on your site never used to be a big part of SEO, it’s now a vital part of it.
+Fresh, useful, industry-relevant content that’s regularly updated will ensure that your site is crawled more often by the search engines.

 If you post a blog every couple of months, whenever you remember, and never refresh your static pages, search bots will recognize this and not return as often.
 Fresh content put up a minimum of once a week will keep your site crawled, and therefore indexed, regularly.